 We realize that financial problems may affect timely payment of your account.
 If you are unable to pay your responsibility in full within 30 days, please contact us promptly to discuss payment arrangements.
 We are able to store a credit card on-file and arrange short-term payment arrangements.

-Failure to pay any balance(s) associated with your account after 90 days will incur a $50.00 late fee which covers the additional costs incurred on our end that stem from late payments (e.g., administrative time and postage costs associated with mailing multiple bills).
+Failure to pay any balance(s) associated with your account after 90 days will incur a $25.00 late fee which covers the additional costs incurred on our end that stem from late payments (e.g., administrative time and postage costs associated with mailing multiple bills).
 We will send a final notice letter notifying you of your unpaid balance.
-If the balance is not paid within 10 days of the date on the final notice letter, we will forward the unpaid balance to a collection agency.
-A 33% charge will be added to the balance to cover the fee charged by the collection agency.
+If no attempt is made to resolve the balance by the due date on the final notice letter, we will forward the unpaid balance to a collection agency.
+A 33.0% charge will be added to the balance to cover the fee charged by the collection agency.
 Your family will be dismissed from our practice.
 We will still provide acute services for your children for 30 days.
 If you have been dismissed from our practice, and you wish to rejoin, all balances in collections must be paid, and a $25.00 reinstatement fee per child is due prior to rejoining.
 A second balance sent to collections will result in permanent dismissal from our practice.

 Same Day Preventative and Acute Visits: